3. EPIDEMIOLOGY, AETIOLOGY AND PATHOPHYSIOLOGY

 Musculo-skeletal system and pelvic pain

 In the urogenital pain syndromes, muscle tenderness and trigger points may be implicated as a source of pain.
 Central mechanisms are of great importance in the pathogenesis of this muscle hyperalgesia.
 The muscles involved may be a part of the spinal, abdominal or pelvic complex of muscles.
-It is not unknown for adjacent muscles of the lower limbs and the thorax to become involved.
-Pain may be localised to the trigger points but it is more often associated with classical referral patterns.
-As well as trigger points, inflammation of the ligaments and tendons to the bones (enthesitis) and of the bursa (bursitis) may be found [85].
-Certain postures affect the different muscles in different ways, and as a consequence, may exacerbate or reduce the pain.
-Stress, like negative sexual encounters, has been implicated as both an initiator of pelvic myalgia and as a maintenance factor.
+Adjacent musculature of the lower limbs and thorax may also become involved.
+Pain may be localised to the trigger points, but it is more often associated with classical referral patterns.
+In addition to trigger points, inflammation of the ligaments and tendons to the bones (enthesitis) and of the bursa (bursitis) may be found [81].
+Certain postures affect the different muscles in different ways and may exacerbate or reduce the pain.
+As with negative sexual encounters, stress has been implicated as both an initiator of pelvic myalgia and as a maintenance factor.

 Visceral hyperalgesia